InRequiemLab/.github/profile/README.md

-# InRequiem
+# VΛCLV
-*~ where ideas are buried to bloom again ~*
+**valaclava, where ideas are buried to bloom again**

 ---

 ## ❖ About

-InRequiem Lab is a quiet collective focused on crafting tools, insights, and systems that live between thought and execution.
+VΛCLV Lab is a quiet collective focused on crafting tools, insights, and systems that live between thought and execution.

 We build and maintain frameworks for understanding complexity — in data, behavior, and machines.